ugurcan1881/manager-sim-data-packs/README.md

 Football Club Manager respects copyright, trademark and other rights holders.

-If you believe a listed Data Pack infringes your rights, please submit a report containing:
+If you believe a listed Data Pack infringes your rights, a report should include relevant information such as:

 - Data Pack name
 - Link to the affected Data Pack